Key Workplace Policies & Procedures

 7. Hybrid working policy

 In the past, flexible working predominantly revolved around working hours.
 Hybrid working instead focuses on the location where an employee works.
 Covid caused a sea change in the volume of hybrid workers.
-Having a hybrid working policy helps ensure that both employees and candidates know your company's approach to hybrid working.
+Having a hybrid working policy helps ensure that employees and candidates know your company's approach to hybrid working.

 8. Social media policy